The Hidden Perils of a Triple Net LeaseLearn about triple net leases and the risks associated with entering into such an agreement

 The major risk with this approach lies in the long-term maintenance of the high-value building systems and assets.
-From a mechanical perspective, there are a number of questions that need to be asked and answered with respect to a triple net lease.
+From a mechanical and commercial HVAC perspective, there are a number of questions that need to be asked and answered with respect to a triple net lease.

 Is the tenant responsible for taking care of the chiller, the cooling tower, boiler, heat pumps, roof-top or make-up air units?
 If so, what are your assurances that the equipment will be properly maintained over the life of the lease?